MazenDerbas/L2/README.md

 - **Expense Management**: Easily add and store individual expenses with its information
 - **Category Organization**: Create and manage expense categories to classify and group expenses according to your needs.
 - **Budget Tracking**: Set budgets for different spending categories, helping you stay within financial limits.
+- **Visualization**: Use the built-in charting feature to visualize your expenses and budget on a canvas.